 Simply put, muscles adapt through neural, mechanical, and metabolic mechanisms.

-In a nutshell, it all comes load and volume.
+In a nutshell, it all comes down to load and volume.

 That’s an important concept…